aequchain/aequchain.github.io/AETERNA-FLOW PURIFICATION SYSTEM.md

 *   **Is it Safe?** Yes.
 Copper and Silver-free antimicrobial action prevents bacterial bloom.
 *   **Is it Sustainable?** Yes.
 No plastics.
 All materials return to the earth as soil amendments.

-This is the **Apotheosis**.
 It treats water not just as a chemical (H2O) but as a living system.
 It cleans physically, chemically, biologically, and energetically.